pyTooling/Actions/README.md

 - Global:
   - [Parameters](.github/workflows/Parameters.yml): a workaround for the limitations to handle global variables in GitHub Actions workflows (see [actions/runner#480](https://github.com/actions/runner/issues/480)).
-    It generates outputs with artifact names and job matrices to be used in other jobs.
+    It generates outputs with artifact names and job matrices to be used in later running jobs.
 - Code testing/analysis:
   - [UnitTesting](.github/workflows/UnitTesting.yml): run unit test with `pytest` using multiple versions of Python, and optionally upload results as XML reports.
+Configuration options to `pytest` should be given via section `[tool.pytest.ini_options]` in a `pyproject.toml` file.
-  - [CoverageCollection](.github/workflows/CoverageCollection.yml): collect coverage data with `pytest` using a single version of Python, generate HTML and Cobertura (XML) reports, upload the HTML report as an artifact, and upload the results to Codecov and Codacy.
+  - [CoverageCollection](.github/workflows/CoverageCollection.yml): collect code coverage data (incl. branch coverage) with `pytest`/`pytest-cov`/`coverage.py` using a single version of Python (latest).
+It generates HTML and Cobertura (XML)reports, upload the HTML report as an artifact, and upload the test results to Codecov and Codacy.
+Configuration options to `pytest` and `coverage.py` should be given via section `[tool.pytest.ini_options]` and `[tool.coverage.*]` in a `pyproject.toml` file.
   - [StaticTypeCheck](.github/workflows/StaticTypeCheck.yml): collect static type check result with `mypy`, and optionally upload results as an HTML report.
     Example `commands`: